 Take this quick quiz and find out what type of learner you are!

-When studying, I’m most easily distracted by…
+When studying, I’m most easily distracted from learning by…

 - people talking loudly.

 When trying to solve a test question, I…

 - talk myself through the problem in my head.

 - draw diagrams and write down key information.

 - use objects or move around to think.

 - tell them the names of streets they’ll make turns on.